Investor Account Access

 The market prices of securities may go up or down, sometimes rapidly or unpredictably, due to general market conditions, such as real or perceived adverse economic, political, or regulatory conditions, recessions, inflation, changes in interest or currency rates, lack of liquidity in the bond markets, the spread of infectious illness or other public health issues or adverse investor sentiment.

 Investments in the Fund are subject to possible loss due to the financial failure of issuers of underlying securities and their inability to meet their debt obligations.
 Investments in high yield or lower-rated securities are subject to greater-than-average price volatility, illiquidity and possibility of default.
 When interest rates rise, the prices of fixed-income securities in the Fund will generally fall.
 Conversely, when interest rates fall, the prices of fixed-income securities in the Fund will generally rise.
 The value of mortgage-related and asset backed securities will be influenced by factors affecting the real estate market and the assets underlying those securities.
 These securities are also subject to prepayment and extension risks and risk of default.
-The Fund anticipates borrowing for leveraging purposes, including through reverse repurchase agreements or other means.
-When the Fund uses leverage, the value of the investment will be more volatile and other risks will tend to be compounded.
-Leverage generally magnifies the effect of any increase or decrease in the value of the Fund’s underlying assets and creates a risk of loss of value on a larger pool of assets than the Fund would otherwise have.
+The Fund may employ leverage, which increases the volatility of investment returns and subjects the Fund to magnified losses if an underlying investment declines in value.
 Certain securities and derivatives held by the Fund may be impossible or difficult to purchase, sell or unwind.
 Such securities may also be difficult to value.
 The use of interest rate futures and options and other derivatives can increase fund losses and reduce opportunities for gain.
 The Fund may invest in credit default swaps, inverse floating rate obligations, and other derivative instruments.
 Derivatives may have a leveraging effect on the Fund.
 As a non-diversified Fund, the Fund can invest a higher percentage of its assets in the securities of any one or more issuers than a diversified fund.
 Being non-diversified may magnify the Fund’s losses from adverse events affecting a particular issuer.

 Before investing, consider the product's investment objectives, risks, charges and expenses.
 Contact your financial professional or Amundi US for a prospectus or summary prospectus containing this information.
 Read it carefully.
 To obtain a free prospectus or summary prospectus and for information on any Pioneer fund, please download it from our literature section.